barebox/barebox/Documentation/migration-guides/migration-2025.09.0.rst

   This was unintended and the fix is queued for v2025.10.0.

 * ti-linux-firmware 11.00.14 renames ``ti-fs-firmware-am62lx-hs-fs-enc.bin`` to
-  to ``ti-fs-firmware-am62lx-hs-enc.bin`` and ``ti-fs-firmware-am62lx-hs-fs-cert.bin``
+  ``ti-fs-firmware-am62lx-hs-enc.bin`` and ``ti-fs-firmware-am62lx-hs-fs-cert.bin``
   is renamed to ``ti-fs-firmware-am62lx-hs-cert.bin`` and barebox has followed suit.

 Rename in /dev
 --------------

-EEPROMs that are pointed at by a device tree alias do no longer have an extra 0 at the end, e.g., ``/dev/eeprom00`` has become ``/dev/eeprom0``.
+EEPROMs that are pointed at by a device tree alias no longer have an extra 0 at the end, e.g., ``/dev/eeprom00`` has become ``/dev/eeprom0``.